dburriss/learn-with-me/programming-in-go/README.md

 The final piece to concurrent programming is **channels**.
 These are the mechanism that *goroutines* use to communicate with one another.
 Channels behave a bit like message queues except they block until the other side is ready to send or receive.
 Like *goroutines* these are built into the language and use the `chan` keyword and make use of the `<-` operator to send and receive messages on the channel.

+Below is a simple example of 2 *goroutines* communicating via a channel.

 ```go
 func main() {
 	var wg sync.WaitGroup